jiangsheng/fsm97trainer/README.md

 The game has an year 2079 bug where all players would suddenly become age 90+ due to birth date being stored as a WORD and thus capped at 65535 days after December, 30, 1899.
 This would begin a 16 year dark period where every single player in the game would have a high chance to retire next season, starting from a club's main team until only 16 players left in the club.
 Computers would also lose the ability to purchase players off the transfer market during this period.
 After the 16 years, the game would be full of youth players and each year a smaller and smaller amount of players retire as respwns making their retirement possible.
 Around 2105, when all old players from the 16 years retired but no new player aged enough to retire, the game would freeze at the begining of the next season due to lack of respawns.

-To fix this bug, Date reset would reset the date but keeping player ages intact.
+To fix this bug, Date reset would reset the date to the start but keeping player ages intact.
 This should only be done in the offseason, though, as changing date in the middle of a season would disrupt competition schedule.

 The game has a buffer overrun bug at 40 players (39 players in the official 97/98 season patch).
 When your team becomes large, sometimes you would see a player with number 40 or 39 joins your team as the result of poorly planned player transfer or respawn.
 At this time, your game state becomes corrupted, random events will happen weekly until you are fired and game progress deleted shortly after.